-- Have a backup plan.
+1. Have a backup plan

 It doesn’t matter how many employees you have or what industry you operate in, every organization should have an integrated backup strategy in place.
 Be proactive and protect your organization’s data.

-2. Make it automated.
+2. Automate it

-3. Backup data from endpoints.
+3. Back up data from endpoints

-Another benefit is if the primary site is damaged then your data remains safe and secure.
-Although not common, natural disasters do happen.
-If your workplace falls victim of a fire, flood or robbery then your data is in jeopardy.
-Files that are stored in just one physical location are vulnerable therefore keeping your backup solution offsite provides peace of mind and security to your organization.
+Another benefit of storing data offsite is that you have a copy available if the primary site is damaged.
+Although uncommon, natural disasters do happen.
+If there’s a fire, flood or robbery in your workplace, your data could be in jeopardy.
+Storing files in only one physical location leaves you vulnerable, whereas keeping your backup solution offsite provides peace of mind and security to your organization.